-In general, our analysis shows that the Tsimane' pattern largely as would be expected under the knower-level account.
-Our data provides little support for the existence of higher subset-knower levels (five- and six-knowers).
-We additionally note that the data presented in Tables 1 and 2 intuitively supports a knower-level hypothesis, with almost all children patterning like subset- or CPknowers.
-In Table 2, there are children who, for instance, look like CP knowers but make more than one mistake, or who are like N-knowers, but appear to have partial knowledge of the next several cardinalities.
-This table also reveals several children who do not fit well into a knower-level framework-for instance, a child who gets 2, 3, 4, 5 correct but not 1.
+In general, our analysis shows that the Tsimane' pattern is largely as would be expected under the knowerlevel account.
+Our data provide little support for the existence of higher subset-knower levels (5- and 6-knowers).
+We also note that the data presented in Tables 1 and 2 intuitively support a knower-level hypothesis, with almost all children patterning like subset- or CP-knowers.
+In Table 2, there are children who, for instance, look like CP-knowers but make more than one mistake, or who are like N-knowers, but appear to have partial knowledge of the next several cardinalities.
+This table also reveals several children who do not fit well into a knower-level framework - for instance, a child who gets 2,3,4,5 correct but not 1.
 We believe such instances are likely noise, rather than genuine variability in the developmental trajectory.